 For instance, for a VRP (Vehicle Routing Problem) problem there are plenty of flavors such as capacitated, time windowed, pickup and deliveries, multi period and many others.
 So how can we automatically generate all possible flavors of a certain problem type?
 By introducing a feature set that can define a specific flavor.

-For the sake of simplicity, we’ll introduce our problem instance generator only for the VRP problems type that is covered by our OnRoute API.
+For the sake of simplicity, we’ll introduce our problem instance generator only for the VRP problems type that is covered by our OnRoute route optimization API.
 How can we define instances by a feature set?
 Most research defines instance generation based upon structural characteristics of the problem.
 We suggest using constraint definitions as features for identification.
 Examples are:

 For every constraint, we can define the level of constraintness between 0% and 100%.
 For instance, the broader the time window for an order, the more flexibility the solver has to plan this order.
 The definition of a feature’s constraintness level is not to generate instances that are harder to solve, merely to generate different instances.